-Under no circumstances should an invitation be extended prior to final written approval from the Office of the Dean.
+Under no circumstances should an invitation be extended prior to final written approval from the dean’s office.
 Applicable state and federal taxes will be deducted from overall compensation.
 Reimbursement for travel and housing may also be subject to taxation.
 In most cases, insurance and benefits coverage are the scholar’s responsibility.
 Please note, the University operates on a payroll lag of at least one month after the appointment begins.

 Visiting scholars should hold a Ph.D. or comparable terminal degree and should be established scholars with distinguished records of accomplishment in research, teaching, or creative and performing arts.
 Visiting scholars are not permanent or full-time employees of the university.
 An invitation or appointment as a visiting scholar does not constitute an offer of permanent employment.

 - The visiting scholars will be expected to catalyze the teaching, research and creative activities of CAS faculty and students by engaging fully in research projects and curriculum-oriented materials and by sharing their expertise in courses, seminars, and other academic programs.

 - The visiting scholars will hold temporary appointments in CAS, subject to University policies and procedures.

-- The nominating/host units will provide office space.
+- The nominating/host units will provide office space for the visiting scholar.

 - The nominating/host units will designate a faculty member to serve as sponsor and academic liaison during the length of the visiting scholar's stay.

 - The nominating/host units will also designate a staff member to facilitate on-campus activities for the visiting scholar.

 Each CAS unit (department, school, program, center or institute) may submit up to two applications per year as lead.
 Units may choose to jointly nominate visiting scholars with another CAS unit.
 The following nomination materials should be submitting using the online submission form:

 - A one-page nomination letter with a statement describing how the candidate(s) will contribute to the overall mission of the unit(s) and the college and provides a schedule/timeline of proposed activities and events;

 - An up-to-date curriculum vita for the nominee;

 - Proposed dates of visit (the minimum appointment period is one week);